 Exteriors are available for converting to 3D models only.
 We are not able to generate 2D plans or elevations for exteriors.

 We do not recommend using Canvas for scanning landscaping, topography, and other natural, non-structural elements you may find outdoors.
 Our process will reject such scans unless they are part of a structure.
+If they do go through processing, only structural elements will be modeled.
+We do not model landscaping, topography, fences, yards, driveways, sidewalks, etc.

 Estimation and Pricing